Noxsios/Simple-Network-Template/README.md

 2. Drag and drop your template text file into the empty window, then click __START__.

 3. Your template will be applied to the devices listed in the variables file.
-The files ending in `_config` are the generated config files.
+The files ending in `_config` located in the `configs` folder are the generated config files.

 4. To overwrite your changes, simply rerun with different values in your `variables.csv`.